Hierarchical Control of Smart Particle Swarms: Methodology

 with $a_0$ and $k$ being design constants.
-The feedback control contribution for maintaining the formation between other worker robots within the field of view ${FoV}$ is $w_{i}$ and the control contribution for producing a repulsive reaction from the guide robots within the reactive field of view $RFoV$ is $g_{i}$
+The feedback control contribution for maintaining the formation between other worker robots within the field of view (determined based on the current mode) is $w_{i}$ and the control contribution for producing a repulsive reaction from the guide robots within the reactive field of view $RFoV$ is $g_{i}$

 The potential function $\phi(d_{ij} - d_{\rho})$ provides the magnitude and $\frac{x_{ij}}{\norm{x_{ij}}}$ determines the direction of each $w_{ij}$ and $g_{ij}$ contribution. $\alpha$ and $\beta$ are design parameters that define the relative importance of maintaining formation with respect to reacting to the guides in proximity.
 The function $\phi^+(d) \to \mathbb{R}^+$ produces only repulsion mapping to positive real values if and only if the input domain is $d \in {[} 0, \infty {]}$.
 Similarly, the function $\phi(d) \to \mathbb{R}$ produces real values when $d \in {[} -\infty,\infty{]}$.
 Both functions $\phi^+(.)$ and $\phi(.)$ are Lipschitz continuous and belong to class function $\phi^+(.) \in S^+$ and $\phi(.) \in S$.
-The class functions are defined as $S^+=\{ f:{[}0,\infty {)} \to \mathbb{R} \vert f(d) = 0, \forall d \geq 0, f(d) > 0, \forall d < 0 \}$ and $S=\{ f:(-\infty,\infty) \to \mathbb{R} \vert f(d) < 0, \forall d > 0, f(d) > 0, \forall d < 0 \}$.
+The class functions are defined as $S^+=\{ f:{[}0,\infty {)} \to \mathbb{R} \vert f(d) = 0, \forall d \leq 0, f(d) > 0, \forall d > 0 \}$ and $S=\{ f:(-\infty,\infty) \to \mathbb{R} \vert f(d) < 0, \forall d < 0, f(d) > 0, \forall d > 0 \}$.
 From the class definition and equ.~\ref{equ:worker_control}, an attraction force exists between all the robots with distance $d_{ij} > d_{\rho}, \forall i,j \in E$ and a repulsive force acts on the robots with distance $d_{ij} < d_{\rho}$.
 The equilibrium point with $u_i=0$ is when all the neighboring robots of robot $i$ are at distance $d_{\rho}$ and with no guide robots within $d_{RFoV}$.